morris/vanilla-prime/README.md

 and hackable (in a good way),
 and respect your user's and the world's resources.

-> Vanilla Prime is the Dark Souls of web development stacks:
+> Vanilla Prime is the Dark Souls of web development stacks:<br>
 > Difficult to get into, hard to master, but incredibly rewarding.

 This repository serves as a guide to Vanilla Prime,